dcchambers/dcchambers.github.io/_pages/colophon.md

 I had maintained a wordpress blog in the past but I definitely prefer this method.

 The current theme is the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme by Michael Rose with the default color scheme.
-It's been a great theme that has served me well for more than six years, but I am currently working on [my own theme,called Oliver](https://github.com/dcchambers/oliver) to replace it.
+It's been a great theme that has served me well for more than six years, but I am currently working on [my own theme, oliver](https://github.com/dcchambers/oliver) to replace it.

 ## Writing